1980 Finally Philly

 After years of developing into a consistent winner, the Philadelphia Phillies attempt to win their first-ever World Series against the Kansas City Royals, who feature George Brett—mounting a serious challenge to hit .400 for the year.

 The Philadelphia Phillies and the Kansas City Royals had plenty of recent frustration in common when they met in the 1980 World Series.
-Both teams had lost league championship series three straight years, from 1976-78.
-Both suffered disappointing off years in 1979.
+Both teams had lost league championship series in three straight years, from 1976-78.
+Both suffered disappointing a drop-off in 1979.
 Both started anew under first-time managers in 1980.
 And by meeting up in the Fall Classic, they represented for the first time in 60 years two teams in search of their first-ever championship.

 But that’s where the similarities came to a stark end.